 Thanks for reading this far.
 Oh, I almost forgot.
 An old work of mine, "South of Main Street" was recently (October, 2016) published by Entrada Publishing and is available on kindle, nook or PC.

-To order it on Amazon you can click here
+To order the kindle or paperback version on Amazon you can click here